ssoroka/easiest_ever_ajax_s3_file_uploader/README.md

 ## Usage

-If you want to be able to dynamically insert these file input forms, do something like this:
+If you want to be able to dynamically insert these file input forms, find a way to make the form html available to javascript:

     <%= javascript_tag do %>
       window.uploadForm = '<%= s3_upload_form %>';
     <% end %>

-to use it in a view:
+or use it in a view:

     <%= s3_upload_form %>